 7. Host a pumpkin decorating party.

 Center your get-together around everyone’s favorite fall vegetable.
-Bake the seeds and keep some cider warmed in the Crock-Pot.
+First though, find the cheapest pumpkins in your area.
+And why not celebrate the cool weather with some apple cider warmed in a Crock-Pot.

 8. Get some chills and thrills at an amusement park.